sneakysneak/docs/pages/connector-authentication/google.md

 API Integration Guide
 ---------------------

 Google connectors use OAuth 2 Authorisation Code flow.
-It requires your end users to sign into Google and grant Cyclr access to their account.
+It requires your end users to sign into Google and grant you access to their account.

 To do this, call _/UpdateAccountConnectorOAuth_ with a one-time sign-in token.